zestia/ember-error-handling/README.md

   const errorHandlingService = appInstance.lookup('service:error-handling');

   errorHandlingService.onError(error => {
+    // Top level error handler.
-    // Send to a third party
+    // Here is a good place to send the error to a third party.
   });

   errorHandlingService.squelch(error => {
     // Return true to squelch
+  });

+  errorHandlingService.squelch(error => {
+    // Squelch can be called multiple times
   });
 }